Welcome to the May Family Nursery School!

 Through our rich Jewish curriculum, children connect with and embrace Judaism in a way that is joyful and meaningful to them.

 We have a very active Parents Association (PA), comprised of a number of parent volunteers who give generously of their time and work tirelessly on behalf of our school.
-Led by two co-chairs each year and assisted by Class Parents and a number of committee chairs, the PA plans and sponsors our annual Book Fair and annual Nursery School benefit, as well as collaborates with the NS staff on the publication of a school newsletter; assists in the admissions process as welcome ambassadors; creates, markets, and sells Central Synagogue CentralWear, special children’s clothing designed with our name and logo to promote school spirit; and partners with the Nursery School to sponsor a series of talks for parents, the CentralChat series, just to name a few of their many initiatives throughout the year.
-Becoming involved in the PA is a great way, not only to form friendships within the nursery school community, but also to spend time in the school and get to know the school better – maybe even to get a glimpse of your children during their school day.
+Led by two co-chairs each year and assisted by Class Parents and a number of committee chairs, the PA plans and sponsors our annual Book Fair and annual Nursery School Benefit, as well as collaborates with the NS staff on the publication of a school newsletter; assists in the admissions process as welcome ambassadors; and partners with the Nursery School to sponsor a series of talks for parents, the CentralChat series, just to name a few of their many initiatives throughout the year.
+Becoming involved in the PA is a great way to form friendships within the nursery school community and also to spend time in the school and get to know the school better—maybe even to get a glimpse of your children during their school day.

 Central Synagogue sponsors CentralChat “Coffee Talks,” a number of workshops for parents throughout the year led by the Nursery School Director, members of the clergy, the Director of Youth and Family Education, Central Synagogue staff, and special consultants to our school.
 At these informal discussion groups, specific topics are covered and parents are invited to bring questions.
-Topics include the exmissions process, Jewish parenting issues, and social and emotional, physical, and speech and language growth and development.
-Additional workshops are offered in partnership with the Parents Association.
+Topics include the exmissions process, Jewish parenting issues, and social and emotional, physical, and speech and language growth and development with the Parents Association.
+Due to COVID-19, all parent "Coffee Talks" and discussions will be held virtually.

 Our Nursery School is staffed by a group of highly dedicated and creative educators who are passionate about early childhood and bring a wide range of experience, interests and special talents to their work with young children.
-There are three teachers in each class, with at least one and in many cases, more with master's degrees in early childhood education (Head and Associate Teachers).
+The majority of our teachers have master's degrees in early childhood education or are working toward their master’s.
+At least one teacher in every room is New York State certified and has their master’s degree.
 Ongoing professional development is a priority for our school.
 Every year, our teachers participate in a number of workshops and conferences, as we strive always to grow as a faculty, bring cutting edge developments in early childhood education to our classrooms, and model a love of learning and willingness to try new things for our children.

-In addition to our loving, gifted, and deeply committed classroom teachers, we are fortunate to have the expertise of specialist teachers and consultants on our staff, including a music teacher, movement teacher, the Studio Teacher of Nature and Gardening, the science teacher for our three oldest classes, a block consultant who works with our teachers and children throughout the school year to enrich our block curriculum, and an occupational therapist, speech and language therapist, and Early Childhood Development specialist, all of whom are valuable resources for both teachers and parents.
+In addition to our loving, gifted, and deeply committed classroom teachers, we are fortunate to have the expertise of specialist teachers and consultants on our staff, including our music teacher and librarian, a Judaic specialist, movement teacher, the science teacher for our oldest classes, and Director of Developmental Learning, all of whom are valuable resources for both teachers and parents.

 Exmissions, the planning process for children when the time approaches for them to leave our school and go on to kindergarten, is a major priority for our school.
 During their time at Central, the Nursery School Director gets to know each child and family well, so that when the time comes to start planning the next steps in each child’s education, sound recommendations can be made.
 To begin the new exmissions season, the Director holds an exmissions meeting each year in mid-March, followed by individual meetings with parents that continue into the following fall and winter until placement decisions are made.
 Throughout the entire process, the Director works closely with parents, advising them, supporting them, and helping them make decisions that are good ones for their children.